-Others include non-SSE180 and non-SSE380 A shares with SEHK-listed H shares and stocks removed from SSE 180 and SSE 380 constituent lists during the period (sell-only stocks).
+^{} Others include non-eligible-index A shares with SEHK-listed H shares and stocks removed from Stock Connect eligible stock list during the period (sell-only stocks).

-Note: Percentages may not add up to 100% due to rounding.
-Source: HKEX
+Note: Shenzhen Connect data starts from the launch date of Shenzhen Connect (5 Dec 2016).
+Percentages may not add up to 100% due to rounding.

-Global investors maintained a steady interest in Mainland consumer stocks (Consumer Discretionary and Consumer Staples) - these stocks constituted close to 20% share of Northbound trading value since launch and had an increasing percentage share of Northbound holding value.
-Mainland Industrial stocks also attracted considerable interest - over 17% of Northbound trading value and period-end holding value in 2016 up to August.
-The degree of dominance of Financial stocks (all were large-cap SSE 180 constituents) gradually reduced - from 51% of Northbound trading value and 43% of period-end Northbound holding value in 2014 to 31% and 25% respectively in 2016 up to August.
+Under Shanghai Connect, global investors maintained a steady interest in Mainland consumer stocks (Consumer Discretionary and Consumer Staples) - these stocks' trading contribution rose somewhat to 20% share of Northbound trading value in 2016 since launch and had an increasing percentage share of Northbound holding value.
+The share of consumer stocks was even higher under Shenzhen Connect - 47% of Northbound trading value in 2016 and 58% of year-end holding value.
+Shanghai and Shenzhen Connect combined, global investors' holding of Mainland consumer stocks was as high as 38% as at the end of 2016.

+Mainland Industrial stocks under Shanghai Connect also attracted considerable interest - over 17% of Northbound trading value and period-end holding value in 2016.
+The degree of dominance of Financial stocks under Shanghai Connect (all were large-cap SSE 180 constituents) gradually reduced - from 51% of Northbound trading value and 43% of period-end Northbound holding value in 2014 to 31% and 20% respectively in 2016.
+Information technology (IT) stocks under Shenzhen Connect were considerably attractive to global investors, sharing 16% by trading value in 2016 and 15% by period-end holding value.
+The launch of Shenzhen Connect further drove up the share of IT stocks in Northbound trading.
 (See Figure 6.)

 Figure 6.
-Shanghai Connect - Distribution of Northbound trading value and investor holding value
+Stock Connect - Distribution of Northbound trading value and investor holding value by industry sector (Nov 2014 - Dec 2016)